SkylineCommunications/dataminer-docs/connector-help/connector_help/T-Vips_TVG415.md

 ### Creation

-The **T-VIPS TVG415** is an SNMP driver.
+The **T-VIPS TVG415** is an SNMP connector.
 The IP needs to be configured during creation of the element.

 **SNMP CONNECTION**: